kptdev/kpt/docs/live/apply.md

   In terms of usage, both `kubectl apply` and `kpt live apply` follow similar pattern.
   The user experience remains unchanged.

-Applied resource set(ARS):
+Applied resource set:
+  This refers to the set of resources in the directory applied to cluster as a group.
   `kpt live apply` tracks the state of your applied resource set and related configuration.
-This helps `kpt` to reliably reconcile the real world ARS with your configuration changes.
+This helps `kpt` to reliably reconcile the real world resources with your configuration changes.

 Prune:
-  `kpt live apply` can declaratively delete the resources which are not part of your ARS anymore. `kubectl apply` also has a similar functionality with --prune flag.
+  `kpt live apply` can declaratively delete the resources which are not part of your applied resource set anymore. `kubectl apply` also has a similar functionality with --prune flag.
 However, it heavily depends on labels provided by user, which is imperative and error prone.
 On the other hand, prune is default option for `kpt live apply` and app state is completely managed and tracked by kpt.
 The only additional step users should